 7.5 The Government introduced changes to the system of permitted development rights in May 2013, including the change of use from office buildings to dwellings which was made permanent in October 2015.
-There were two conversions of office to residential use completed during the monitoring period resulting in six new residential units which were all within defined villages (one in Lyndhurst and five in Brockenhurst).
-This is compared to two last year.
+There was one office site in Netley Marsh converted to residential use during the monitoring period which resulted in 29 new residential units.
+This is compared to six new dwellings arising from the conversion of two separate office units last year.